 Born 1938 in Akita prefecture, Master Yamada began his martial arts study in Judo before becoming involved in Karate.
 In 1956 he became a disciple of Master Tani and was one of Master Tani‘s top ranking pupils.

 Master Yamada inherited the Presidency upon the passing away of Master Tani, and is also the Chief Executive of Gishinkan, a Shukokai drill hall based in Amagasaki City, with approximately 10.000 followers nation-wide; mainly in the Kyoto/Kobe/Osaka districts.
-Master Yamada runs a renowned bone settling clinic.
+Master Yamada used to run a renowned bone settling clinic.
+Master Yamada regrettably passed away on Sunday, 7th of January 2018, in the age of 79.
+He has left a great legacy behind and will always be remembered for his kindness, his great character and teachings.

 Further activities: 8th Dan Hanshi Japan Karate-Do Federation Supreme Judge Japan Karate-Do Federation President All Japan Workers Karate-Do Federation Game Director, Japan Society for Physical Culture Japanese Olympic Committee representative for Inagawa